 Since Elevate understands concept hierarchies, all identified concepts are automatically made findable through known ancestral concepts.

 For example, a "light blue shirt" is automatically understood to also be a "blue shirt".
-Or "blouse" is automatically a "top", where as all "tops" are not "blouses".
+And "blouse" is automatically a "top", whereas not all "tops" are "blouses".

-Understanding the relation also improves phrase suggestions to facilitate the user journey.
-An example is by applying the knowledge that a blouse is a top.
-A visitor typing "wrap blouse" will not suggest "wrap blouse top" as it would be redundant and the addition of "top" insignificant.
-When typing "wrap top" however, "wrap top blouse" could be relevant as this refines the result.
+Understanding these relationships also improves phrase suggestions to help with the user journey.
+For example, because Elevate knows that a blouse is a type of top, a visitor typing "wrap blouse" will not be shown "wrap blouse top" as a suggestion — adding "top" would be redundant.
+When typing "wrap top" however, "wrap top blouse" could be a relevant suggestion, as it refines the result.